habitat-sh/habitat/www/source/docs/plan-syntax.html.md

   pkg_license=('zlib')
   ~~~

+> Note: If your package has a custom license, use a string literal matching the title of the license.
+For example, you'll see `pkg_license=('Boost Software License')` for the `cmake` plan.

 pkg_source
 : A URL that specifies where to download the source from.
 Any valid `wget` url will work.
 Typically, the relative path for the URL is partially constructed from the *$pkg_name* and *$pkg_version* values; however, this convention is not required.